Here are the top champagne houses you must visit in Epernay, France.

 Visiting Champagne Houses in Epernay

 Unlike wineries in Argentina, New Zealand, and South Africa, visiting a Champagne house in Epernay usually does not include a vineyard tour.
 Most Epernay wineries have their vineyards scattered around the countryside.
-Some of them just buy grapes from farmers, too.
+Some of them just buy grapes from other farmers, unless it’s a grower champagne house.

 So, a visit to a Champagne house in Epernay typically involves limited sampling and, in some cases, a guided tour.
 The cost of the champagne tasting is generally between €10 and €30 per person, depending on whether it has a traditional tour.
 Some wine houses may refund the cost of the tastings if you purchase more bottles of their champagne.